I’ve mentioned now and then that I occasionally invent—or mutter—

 words I wouldn’t have said in front of my grandmother.
 Let me clarify that before anyone faints into their sweet tea.
 I don’t use profanity.
 I don’t like profanity.
 And I firmly believe the English language already gives us far more imaginative ways to add color to our vocabulary without dragging the paint bucket through the mud.

 Some folks use the f-bomb so often it’s less of a word and more of a nervous tic.
-Twice in one sentence, even.
+Several times in one sentence, even.
 At that point, it’s not vocabulary—it’s a cry for help.

-That said, this commitment hasn’t always been easy.
+That said, taking the scenic route around profanity instead of sounding like a longshoreman hasn’t always been easy.
 Years ago, I came this close to unleashing an expletive-laced tirade at my now ex-husband.
 My three kids were in the next room, and I didn’t want to taint my image as the calm, civilized parent—so in the heat of the moment I blurted out, “You, you… you sanctimonious pig!”
-It was the best I could come up with on short notice.
-Frankly I’m still a little proud of it.
+Hey, it was the best I could come up with on short notice.
+But it did stop the argument cold—he looked at me like, ‘What does that even mean?’ and then just walked away.
+Frankly, I’m still a little proud of it.

 Years later, I stumbled across a Shakespeare Insult Kit.
 It was a beautiful thing: three tidy columns of fantastically ridiculous words that, when combined, produced an endless parade of majestic, Elizabethan-style verbal zingers.